Allenuzoma/INTRODUCTION-TO-JENKINS/README.md

 5. Install Jenkins

-Due to the fact that Jenkins requires JDK to run will will have to install it first
+Due to the fact that Jenkins requires JDK to run will will have to install it first.